Is Lamictal bipolar treatment the new gold standard?

 In the US, the FDA has approved Lamictal medication for treating:

 2. Maintenance treatment of Bipolar I Disorder

-FDA approval of Lamical for bipolar maintenance treatment as a mood stabilizer was a very big deal.
+FDA approval of Lamictal for bipolar maintenance treatment as a mood stabilizer was a very big deal.
 It was the first medication to receive this approval since lithium – 30 years ago!

-The important point is that the major of Lamictal effects is in preventing a relapse.
+The important point is that the most impactful of Lamictal’s effects is preventing a relapse.